Te Papa is open. Welcome back, Aotearoa. Important information about visiting Te Papa

 The museum’s north face overlooks the harbour.
 Its bluff-like walls embrace nature – the sea, hills, and sky.
-Here, on Level 4, sits Te MaraeTe Marae Te Papa’s communal meeting place, named Rongomaraeroa.
+Here, on Level 4, sits Te Marae, named Rongomaraeroa.
 Rongomaraeroa welcomes visitors from New Zealand and around the world, and leads them on to Māori exhibition areas.

 The museum’s south face greets the city with its vibrantly coloured panels.
 Its grid-like spaces reflect the patterns of European settlement.

 A central wedge divides and unites Te Papa’s north and south faces – natural and urban, Māori and Pākehā.
-Here, the exhibition Treaty of Waitangi: Signs of a nation, Level 4, explores the Treaty of Waitangi – the nation’s founding document.
+Here, the exhibition Treaty of Waitangi: Signs of a Nation, Level 4, explores the Treaty of Waitangi – the nation’s founding document.

 Our museum building sits on land owned by the Museum of New Zealand Te Papa Tongarewa.
 This comprises 2.3019 hectares.